labthings/labthings-fastapi/docs/source/structure.rst

 Client Code
 -----------

 Client code can be written in any language that supports an HTTP request.
 However, LabThings FastAPI provides additional functionality that makes writing client code in Python easier.
+See :ref:`using_things` for more detail.

 `.ThingClient` is a class that wraps up the required HTTP requests into a simpler interface.
 It can retrieve the :ref:`gen_td` over HTTP and use it to generate a new object with methods matching each `.thing_action` and properties matching each `.property`.